buehler/dotnet-operator-sdk/README.md

 ## Motivation

 KubeOps aims to provide a first-class experience for developing Kubernetes operators within the .NET ecosystem, offering an alternative to Go-based SDKs like Kubebuilder and Operator SDK, while embracing familiar C# patterns and tooling.

-**Why choose KubeOps?**

-- **Leverage your .NET Skills:** Build operators using C#, a language you already know, with access to the extensive .NET Base Class Library and NuGet ecosystem.
-- **Strong Typing & IDE Support:** Benefit from compile-time checks and rich IDE features like IntelliSense and debugging.
-- **Simplified Abstractions:** Focus on your reconciliation logic, not Kubernetes API boilerplate.
-- **Code Generation:** Reduce manual effort with generators for CRDs, RBAC, and controller/webhook registrations.